sass/sass/CONTRIBUTING.md

    ensure any interested parties have a chance to comment on them.
 After that point, *and* after all three pull requests have been approved by reviewers, they should be landed simultaneously.

+## Emergency Track

+Despite our best efforts, every now and then a new language change will unintentionally breaks existing Sass stylesheets.
+In order to get users unbroken as quickly as possible, we have a special track for changes that's highly constrained but requires minimal up-front review.

+> Note: Bug fixes where the wording of the spec is inconsistent or clearly
+> doesn't match the intended behavior can just be fixed directly and don't need
+> an emergency-track proposal.
+This is only necessary for situations where the
+> intended behavior is unexpectedly harmful in some way.

+A change is eligible for the emergency track if it:

+* Affects a feature that has already been changed in the past two weeks.

+* Reverts that changed behavior in whole or in part to the original behavior prior to that change.

+* Doesn't add any *new* behavior in addition to the reversion.

+The emergency track should only be used by Sass team members.
+The process works as follows:

+1. Three pull requests are sent out concurrently:

+   1. A formal proposal is written for the feature as a pull request to this repository. *Unlike the full proposal process*, this pull request directly modifies the appropriate spec in `specs/`.

+   2. A pull request is sent to [sass-spec] that adds or updates specs for the change.
+This pull request message should include `[skip dart-sass]`.

+   3. A pull request is sent to [Dart Sass] that implements the change.
+This pull request's message should link to the sass-spec pull request (for example, `See sass/sass-spec#1293`).

+2. These pull requests may be merged as soon as they're approved.
+If the issue appears outside of work hours, it may be merged without review, but a *post facto* review should be done as soon as possible.